 Students have access to the office phone to contact parents throughout the day.
 Cellular phones and wireless devices are an ever-increasing part of our school culture and we appreciate their benefits.
 However, they can be disruptive and distracting during instructional time.
 Phone devices may be used before school, during nutrition break, at lunchtime and after school.
-Personal audio devices may be used before school, at nutrition break, lunchtime, and after school.
-Student cell phones must be turned off prior to entering classrooms.
-Students may use phones within the classroom when they have permission from their teacher.
+Student cell phones must be kept in their locker prior to entering classrooms.
 Please do not contact your child during class time.
 Contact the office should you need to speak with your child during class hours.
-For safety reasons the student will only use one ear bud at anytime.
 Violation of the policy will result in the device being confiscated and turned in to the Administration.
-For recommendations regarding the purchase of electronic devices please see our school supply list found on the School Website.
+For recommendations regarding the purchase of robust daily use devices please see our school supply list found on the School Website.